mjj29/apama-epl-complex/README.md

 # EPL complex numbers
-Apama EPL Class for handling complex numbers from EPL
+Apama EPL Classes for handling complex numbers and quaternions from EPL

 ## Supported Apama version

 This works with Apama 10.5 or later, and probably most of the earlier ones as well

-## Using complex numbers from EPL
+## Using the classes from EPL

-To use Complex numbers from EPL, add Complex.mon to your project, or ensure you inject it before your EPL code.
+To use complex numbers from EPL, add Complex.mon to your project, or ensure you inject it before your EPL code.
 Then import the event into your file with:

 	using com.apamax.Complex;

+To use quaternions from EPL, add both Complex.mon and Quaternion.mon to your project, or ensure you inject both before your EPL code.
+Then import the event into your file with:

+	using com.apamax.Quaternion;

 ## Running tests